 Motorcycle as a year-round transport in Vancouver

-The winter of 2015-2016 will be the third consecutive year that I am using my motorcycle as a sole mean of transportation.
+The winter of 2017-2018 will be the fourth consecutive year that I use my motorcycle as a main mean of transportation.
 I rode through rain, hail, fog, and snow (and sometimes, all in one day).

 The main reason why I choose to ride a motorcycle, is because it is a lot cheaper than having a car (and even comparable to using public transportation in my case, but more on that later); the commute is a little shorter because of the priority lanes, etc; and, on its own, the feeling of riding a motorcycle is just a lot more fun than sitting inside a car.